p4b3l1t0/confusploit/readme.md

-## This is an Script to find vulnerable servers to CVE-2022-26134 and can be used together SHODAN CLI and Bash Scripting One-Liner
+## This is a Script to find vulnerable servers to CVE-2022-26134 and can be used together SHODAN CLI and Bash Scripting One-Liner
 #### Please use only for legal and educational purposes

 Confluence Pre-Auth Remote Code Execution via OGNL Injection (CVE-2022-26134)